Icharaimes/ich-tf2bd-faq/README.md

 I would certainly recommend it, though if you are going to use it I implore you to exercise great caution in marking people as cheaters.
 If you are unable to do so, I would recommend either not marking people at all and sticking to lists made by those you feel are trustworthy or simply not using the program at all.

+### You were calling someone out for cheating but they were playing [insert non-Sniper class here].
+How could they have been cheating?

+You can cheat on any class.
+Beyond the obvious (wall hacks), there are aimbots for both hitscan weapons (anything that shoots bullets) and projectile weapons (anything that shoots non-bullets).
+There is also a cheat that effectively allows you to choose when you get random crits, meaning you can cheat with any weapon that has random crits.
+Fake lag exists and is pretty easy to spot (if someone is consistently stop-start teleporting around at a rate of about twice per second then they are probably fake lagging, especially if they have low ping).
+There are also some class/weapon-specific cheats, such as double-tap for the Force-A-Nature and auto-reflect for Flamethrowers.
+Just because someone isn't playing Sniper, doesn't mean they're automatically legit.

 ### You were calling someone out for cheating but I spectated them and they seemed legit.
 What gives?

 Some cheaters toggle off when they are called out.
 Cheaters can also set their cheats to automatically toggle off when they're being spectated so it's harder to catch them.
 If someone is being accused of cheating but you don't see anything when spectating them, pay close attention to them when you're alive.
 Don't announce that you're doing this though, or they'll just toggle off for a bit to avert suspicion.
 Otherwise, read the answer to the question above regarding the lists being curated and the answers to the questions below regarding people claiming they aren't cheating and people claiming they are former cheaters.